 We continue to review the carrying value of the Company's assets on an ongoing basis.
-In light of the continuing challenging trading conditions and uncertainty over the timing of a recovery, the Company decided to make impairment charges of \$9.3m as at 31 December, 2013 and \$6.4m as at 30 June, 2013 to reflect the volatility in trading conditions.
-As a result, the net carrying value of goodwill has now been written down to zero.
+In light of continuing challenging trading conditions and uncertainty over the timing of a recovery, the company decided to make impairment charges of \$9.3 million as at 31 December, 2012 and \$6.4 million as at 30 June, 2013 to reflect the continued volatility in trading conditions.
+As a result, the net carrying value of brands and goodwill has now been written down to zero.